• Residents FAQ

 • Are garage sales permitted?

 Yes.
 Approval of the ARC is required in advance.
 Condominium associations may have additional restrictions for their members.
+The TMA has, in the past, approved and coordinated a once-yearly winter TMA-wide garage sale.
+Check with the TMA to see if a similar annual event will again be sponsored.

 • What is the policy on tree removal or trimming?

-Effective 7/1/2019, Florida Bill # CS/HB 1159 was passed, prohibiting local governments from requiring approval to prune, trim or remove a tree on residential property if the property owner obtains documentation from an arborist or a Florida licensed landscape architect that the tree presents a danger to persons or property.
+Effective 7/1/2019, Florida Bill # CS/HB 1159 was passed, prohibiting local governments from requiring approval to prune, trim or remove a tree on residential property if the property owner obtains documentation from an arborist or a Florida-licensed landscape architect that the tree presents a danger to persons or property.
 Manatee County has chosen to indefinitely suspend the residential tree removal notification requirement while the County Attorney's Office reviews CS/HB 1159 and until the County updates its code to reflect any policy changes.

 Home Owner Associations (HOAs) are still required to obtain a commercial tree removal permit for trees that are on HOA common ground.
 The new law does not affect the authority of HOAs (or the TMA’s ARC) regarding homes within the community – homeowners are still required to check their HOA policies and procedures.
 As per our current TMA-ARC Standards (3.4.4), tree removal still requires approval from the ARC.
 This would also include recent policy changes to reflect that "no trees shall be topped or "hat-racked," and property owners may be responsible to replace or remove a damaged tree.